 The constitutional founder aimed at adopting judicial control on the constitutionality of the laws.
 This gives the judges the authority of direct contact with the Constitutional Court to investigate the un/constitutionality of the laws that govern the case if the law raises the question about its un/constitutionality, as is the case in Egypt where the Judicial Courts (ordinary, administrative, or military) and bodies have the right to refer any legal text or regulation to the Constitutional Court to consider its constitutionality.
 This shows the will of the legislator to enshrine the commitment of the judicial provisions to the correct constitutional rules55.
-In this regard, the judge is the one who knows more than the litigants about the potential unconstitutionality of the lower.
+In this regard, the judge is the one who knows more than the litigants about the potential unconstitutionality of the text that governs the case, and he must adopt the higher legal rule instead of the lower.
 Thus, he needs the authority of referral to the Constitutional Court so as not to apply a text he believes is not constitutional56.